 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

-- Throw away any unused oral solution 60 days after opening the bottle.
+- Throw away any unused oral liquid 60 days after you open the bottle.
 Unused or outdated medicine should not be put directly in the trash can.
 Place it in a closed container first, such as a sealed bag, then into the household trash.
-You may also take it to a community take-back program when available.
+You may also take it to a community take-back program.

 - Keep all medicine away from children and never share your medicine with anyone.